kahlan/kahlan/docs/README.md

 It's a simple string class in PHP which give you a better understanding on how to structure a project to be easily testable with Kahlan.

-Bellow you can see the detailed version of the tree structure adopted for this project:
+Below you can see the detailed version of the tree structure adopted for this project:

 ```
 ├── bin